Legambiente sounds smog alarm on 39 cities (2)

 29/01/2018

-Rome, January 29 - Environmental association Legambiente sounded the alarm on smog levels in Italy on Monday, saying in a new report that 39 cities were failing to respect the law on atmospheric pollution levels.
-"The air is increasingly unbreathable and the smog emergency is chronic," Legambiente said in the 'Mal'Aria 2018' (Bad Air) report.
-It said the situation was especially bad in the Po Valley and, in general, in northern cities.
-Turin was the worst performer in 2017, with 112 days of pollution over the legal level of 50 micrograms per cubic metre, followed by Cremona (105) and Alessandria (103).
-Milan had 97 days above the legal limit last year, while Venice had 94 - cities are allowed to breach the ceiling for a maximum of 35 days a year.
-The worst performer in central-southern Italy was Frosinone, with 93 days above the permitted threshold.
-"Makeshift measures are not enough, specific, structural interventions are needed at the national and local level," the report said.
+Rome, January 29 - Environmental association Legambiente sounded the alarm on smog levels in Italy on Monday, saying in a new report that 39 cities were failing to respect the law as they have atmospheric pollution levels of over PM10.
+"The air is increasingly unbreatheable and the smog emergency is chronic," Legambiente said in the 'Mal'Aria 2018' (Bad Air) report.
+It said the situation was especially bad in the Po plain and, in general, in northern cities.

 Le altre notizie